The Technology, Media and Telecommunications Review: Spain

 The year in review

 As regards OMVs, the NMCC has deregulated their market on the basis that it has already achieved a reasonable level of competitiveness.
-The deregulation involves the removal of the obligation for the main three network operators (Telefónica, Vodafone and Orange) to provide OMVs with reasonable access to their mobile infrastructure.
+The deregulation involves removing the obligation for the main three network operators (Telefónica, Vodafone and Orange) to provide OMVs with reasonable access to their mobile infrastructure.

-However, this year has been marked by the impact of covid-19, which has delayed the development of the second digital dividend but has made the TMT sector even more important than it used to be in the general economic context.
-It is yet to be seen what the long-term impact of the pandemic in the TMT market will be.
+However, this year has been marked by the impact of covid-19, which delayed the development of the second digital dividend but has made the TMT sector even more important than it used to be in the general economic context.
+It is yet to be seen what the pandemic's long-term impact on the TMT market will be.

 Conclusions and outlook